ryancheung/SkiaTextRenderer/README.md

 - Implement `TextFormatFlags.WordEllipsis`
 - Implement `TextFormatFlags.SingleLine`
+- Feature to return the cursor position of given click position for TextBox support
-- Feature to draw caret for TextBox support
+- Feature to draw text selection for TextBox support